samtools/htsjdk/README.md

 From time to time if dependencies change in htsjdk you may need to refresh the project from the `View -> Gradle` menu.

+### Code style
+Style guides files are included for Intellij and Eclipse.
+These are a variation of the [Google Java Style](https://google.github.io/styleguide/javaguide.html) with 4 space indentation.
+This style is suggested for new code but not rigidly checked.
+We allow for contributors to deviate from the style when it improves clarity or to match surrounding code.
+Existing code does not necessarily conform to this and does not need to be modified to do so.

 ### Licensing Information

 Not all sub-packages of htsjdk are subject to the same license, so a license notice is included in each source file or sub-package as appropriate.